-All joking aside, there’s a pretty solid chance that those that are into golf know exactly what we’re talking about here.
-You get it.
-For those of you that are not the biggest golf fans, you may not get it at first, but if you were to start playing the sport, more importantly, watching and paying attention, it wouldn’t be too long before you started to get it as well.
-You see, we’re about to hit up a special time of the year here, the time when some will start foaming at the mouth, The Masters!
+All joking aside, there’s a pretty solid chance that those that are into golf know exactly what I’m talking about here.
+You already get it.
+For those of you that are not the biggest golf fans, you may not get it at first, but if you were to start playing the sport, more importantly, watching and paying attention, it wouldn’t be long at all before you started to get it as well.
+You see, I’m about to hit up a special time of the year here, the time when some will start foaming at the mouth, The Masters!

-Now we could sit here and go on and on about the history of The Masters and turn this into a full “Everything You’ve Always Wanted to Know About Golf” page and all that that would entail, but that really isn’t the point of this article, and let’s face it.
+Now I could sit here and go on and on about the history of The Masters and turn this into a full “Everything You’ve Always Wanted to Know About Golf” page and all that that would entail but that really isn’t the point of this article, and let’s face it.
 There are already thousands of articles, pages, books, and volumes that do just that.
-If you ended up here, you want to know where to bet on The Masters.
+If you ended up here, you want to know Where To Bet on The Masters.

-That’s where we’re going to go with this.
+That’s where I am going to go with this.

-We’ll do a super fast history with a lot of missing stuff for the complete and total noob, but that’s it.
-We’ll talk about some of the history of some of the “sillier” traditions for the sake of some amusement, but for the most part let’s just focus on the “The Best Places to Bet” part of the game.
+Sure, I’ll hit up a super fast history with a lot of missing stuff for the complete and total noob, but that’s it.
+I’ll talk about some of the history of some of the “sillier” traditions for the sake of some amusement, but for the most part I’m coming at you and just focusing on the “The Best Places to Bet” part of the game.
 Keep reading!

 What are The Masters?